marilsoncampos/ucsc_scala_class/README.md

 ## UCSC - Apache Spark with Scala - Introduction

-This the repository to capture the material for the Apache Spark with Scala course at UCSC.
+This the repository contains Marilson Campos Apache Spark with Scala course at UCSC.

 We are going to create folders for specific tasks and also sub-projects.